The language of scalable design

 Adobe XD makes it incredibly easy to build a sticker sheet and share it with your team, in the form of a cloud document.
 This is where designers will be able to regularly share and update UI elements and experience guidelines.
 All aspects of design system creation and management can be done, via this cloud document, right in Adobe XD — in this guide, we’ll walk you through the steps to create your design system and get it up and running with your team.

-Step 1: Define your design system by selecting components, logos, colors, character styles, and more
+Step 1: Define your design system by selecting components, logos, colours, character styles and more

 A foundation to innovate and iterate on